 Eagle Johnson & Clean Machine make raw, left-of-center rock & roll.
-It's a sound that's grounded in the rootsy stomp of the band's Nashville headquarters, as well as the sunny influence of Johnson's childhood years in Florida.
+It's a sound that's grounded in the rootsy stomp of the band's Nashville headquarters, as well as the sunny influence of Johnson's childhood years in Florida where he grew up surfing and skateboarding until music became his full time job.
 Eagle Johnson & Clean Machine nod to both of those locations with their debut album, Tennessee Beach.
-Sometimes punchy, sometimes psychedelic, and always melodic, Tennessee Beach is the sound of a songwriter who has rebelled, traveled, sinned, and done hard time before coming out on the other side with renewed inspiration.
+Sometimes punchy, sometimes psychedelic, and always melodic, Tennessee Beach is the sound of a songwriter who has rebelled, traveled, sinned, and done time before coming out on the other side with renewed inspiration.

 Recorded to analog tape in three days at East Nashville's Bomb Shelter studio, Tennessee Beach marks Johnson's full-length debut, offering up a batch of guitar-driven songs about loving, leaving, and living with intention.
-He produced the album with his band, Clean Machine, working alongside Billy Bennett (engineer of the Whigs' Give Em All a Big Fat Lip).
+He produced the album with his band, Clean Machine, working alongside Billy Bennett (engineer/producer of the Whigs' Give Em All a Big Fat Lip/former Georgia Bulldogs & Carolina Panthers kicker).
 Inspired by the Beatles, Kings of Leon, classic reggae artists, pop singer Kimbra (whose bandmates Timon Martin and Stevie McQuinn Jr. make cameo appearances on the album), and others, Tennessee Beach casts a net as wide and compelling as Eagle Johnson's own past.

 Viva La Rock & Roll.